Ideas offered here are examples that SLPs in public schools have used successfully.

 A weighted formula is used to determine caseload sizes.
 The caseload numbers take into account time to do the following workload activities: professional collaboration, parent contacts, in-service training, service delivery options, supervision and communication with support staff, travel time, schedule issues, planning time, service on building assistance teams, committee work, duties (hallways, bus, playground, lunchroom, etc.), and development of communication curricula and curriculum modifications.

 Language is written into the teacher's contract for psychologists, diagnosticians, and SLPs that specifies that additional compensation is provided when caseloads exceed a district determined maximum number.
-In the event that a SLP is assigned a caseload that exceeds the maximum number per a monthly caseload report, that SLP receives compensation in the amount of three percent of his/her salary per student.
+In the event that a SLP is assigned a caseload that exceeds the maximum number per a monthly caseload report, that SLP receives compensation in the amount of three percent of their salary per student.
 Such compensation is paid in biweekly units on a quarterly basis until such time a child is dismissed through the IEP process or until the date a child leaves the school.
 SLPs are also provided one-half day per week to deal with other workload activities.
 Choosing between compensation and assistance by additional staff is at the school district's discretion.

 1 Note: ASHA does not necessarily endorse these strategies.